-The one-minute meditation – Author Ken Blanchard wrote and influential book on management two decades ago called the “One-minute Manager”.
-It continues to be popular to this day because it simplifies the process of management into its essentials: the one-minute goal, one-minute praise and one-minute reprimand, etc. To this it would be very useful to add the one-minute meditation.
-Utilize this to prepare for any important meeting or event, to relieve stress and clear the mind of distractions.
-Either take a series of deep, prolonged breaths, or repeat a mantra sound internally for the one-minute duration.
+The one-minute meditation – Author Ken Blanchard wrote an influential book on management two decades ago called the “One-minute Manager”.
+It continues to be popular to this day because it simplifies the process of management into its essentials: the one-minute goal, one-minute praise, and one-minute reprimand, etc. To this, it would be very useful to add one-minute meditation.
+Utilize this to prepare for an important meeting or event, to relieve stress and clear the mind of distractions.
+Either take a series of deep, prolonged breaths or repeat a mantra sound internally for the one-minute duration.

 **If you enjoyed this article you may also like our book,